-The District System Mapping Tool provides a place to engage in this reflection at the district level, reflecting on the components and language of current and commonly used frameworks of EWS and MTSS, to unpack the alignment with the new elements of the student success system.
-This tool can help districts prepare and support their schools as they engage with the Team Self-Reflection Tool, created by the GRAD Partnership.
-The system mapping tool helps educational leaders to map current system components as they relate to MTSS and Student Success Systems.
-The tool is meant to reflect on current practices and visualize how SSS and MTSS work together, and overlap, to compare and align current system strengths and areas for growth in moving toward a student success system.
+The District System Mapping Tool provides a place to engage in this reflection at the district level, reflecting on the components and language of current and commonly used frameworks of EWS and MTSS, to unpack the alignment with together, and overlap, to compare and align current system strengths and areas for growth in moving toward a student success system.

+The system mapping tool helps educational leaders to map current system components as they relate to MTSS and student success systems.
+The tool is meant to reflect on current practices and visualize how SSS and MTSS work